ktechhydle/mprun_repo/README.md

 	> Ungroup selected element groups.
 - Trace Image Tool:
 	> Trace imported Bitmap images into SVG format (this tool is customizable with the `Image Trace` panel).
+- Save:
+	> Save documents in an `.mp` format.
+- Save As:
+	> Save documents with a new name in an `.mp` format.
+- Open:
+    > Open `.mp` documents for further editing.

 # Additional Features
 - Vector Graphics: